pennydy/pennydy.github.io/_pages/research.md

 - Projection inferences with clause-embedding predicates in RSA models.
 M.S.
 Thesis, Stanford University.
 Advised by Prof. Judith Degen.
 Second reader: Prof. Chris Potts.

 # Conference Presentations
+- Pan, D., & Kehler, A. (2025).
+Do Large Language Models Recognize and Utilize Non-Mandated Pragmatic Enrichments?
+Poster to be presented at the 47th Annual Conference of the Cognitive Science Society.
+San Francisco, CA.

+- Pan, D., & Kehler, A. (2025).
+Pragmatic Competence in LLMs: The Case of Eliciture.
+Poster to be presented at SCiL 2025.
+Eugene, OR.

+- Pan, D., & Bergen, B. (2025).
+Are explicit belief representations necessary?
+A comparison between Large Language Models and Bayesian probabilistic models.
+Poster presented at NAACL 2025.
+Albuquerque, NM.

-- Pan, D. & Kehler, A. (2024).
+- Pan, D., & Kehler, A. (2024).
 Can LLMs draw conversational elicitures and put them to use?
 Talk presented at CAMP 7.
 La Jolla, CA.

 - Pan, D., & Degen, J. (2024).
 A computational model for projection inferences in clause-embedding predicates.
 Poster presented at CAMP 2024.
 Stanford, CA.

 - Lu, J., Pan, D., and Degen, J. (2024).
 Evidence for a discourse account of Manner-of-Speaking islands.
 Talk presented at LSA 2024.
 New York, NY.